nuejs/www/docs2/concepts/layout-components.md

 ```

-## Main layout
+## Main Layout
-Main layout is the HTML5 `<main>` element between header and footer that typically varies between applications.
+Main layout is the HTML5 `<main>` element between the header and footer that typically varies between applications.
 You may have a sidebar under the documentation area and a "hero" area on your blog entries.
 Here's an example main layout for a blog entry:

 ```
 <main>